-Earning your online BS in IT with a focus on data analysis will provide you with the technical abilities, business expertise and practical skills you need to play an important role in helping businesses make informed decisions.
+Earning your online Bachelor of Science in Information Technologies with a concentration in Data Analysis will provide you with the technical abilities, business expertise and practical skills you need to play an important role in helping businesses make informed decisions.
 The demand for data experts is increasing as more companies are using data analysis to solve business challenges.
 Your education and training will allow you to help organizations in a variety of industries leverage data to innovate their practices, products and processes.

 The online BS in IT with a data analysis concentration will give you the insights to develop solid research questions; identify and verify data sources; retrieve, scrub and manipulate data; and pinpoint data elements that are relevant for a given audience.
 You'll also hone your technical writing, presentation and programming skills, making you more effective at your job and more marketable in the job market.